aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsm-to-excel/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to Excel?</h2>

+The Portable Presentation Slide Master (PPSM) format is a presentation file format used by Microsoft PowerPoint.
+It is a binary file format that stores the presentation slides and their associated properties.
+It is used to store the master slides of a presentation, which can be used to create multiple presentations with the same look and feel.
+However, the PPSM format is not supported by many other applications, and so it is often necessary to convert it to a more widely supported format, such as Microsoft Excel.

+<h2>How Aspose.Total Helps for PPSM to Excel Conversion?</h2>
-For a Python developer, who is trying to add a PPSM to EXCEL conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPSM and EXCEL files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including PPSM and EXCEL files.
+It helps to automate the conversion process from PPSM to Excel.
+The process is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPSM file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API provides a wide range of features to manipulate the PPSM files.
+It supports the conversion of PPSM to HTML, PDF, XPS, TIFF, JPEG, PNG, and other image formats.
+It also provides features to extract text from the PPSM files, and to add, delete, or modify the slides in the PPSM file.

+The Aspose.Cells for Python via .NET API provides features to manipulate the Excel files.
+It supports the conversion of HTML to Excel, and also provides features to add, delete, or modify the worksheets in the Excel file.
+It also provides features to extract data from the Excel files, and to add, delete, or modify the cells in the Excel file.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from PPSM to Excel.
+It provides a wide range of features to manipulate the PPSM and Excel files, and makes the conversion process easier and faster.

 {{% /blocks/products/pf/feature-page-summary %}}